Visualizing Image Content to Explain Novel Image Discovery: Methods

 First, we modified the stage at which feature vectors are extracted for visualization. \citeauthor{dosovitskiy:gen16} applied UC DeePSiM to the feature vectors obtained after linear rectification (ReLU), which maps all negative feature values to zero.
 However, the sign of the values in the residual $\mathbf{r}$ expresses the relationship between $\mathbf{x}'$ and $\hat\mathbf{x}'$ and, for our purposes, must be preserved.
 Therefore, we trained a new UC DeePSim network that operates on the feature vectors obtained before rectification.

 Second, we found that UC DeePSiM sometimes failed to generate meaningful images for the residual vectors $\mathbf{r}$.
 Blank or otherwise uninterpretable images were generated instead.
 Recall that $\mathbf{r}$ represents a partial image: the difference between the original and reconstructed image vectors.
 As a result, its feature vector values can fall into a very different range than do those obtained from natural images.
 Visualizations of fc7 residuals were successful, but those of fc6 and fc8 sometimes failed.
 While fc7's input and output are both fully connected layers, fc6 is at the transition between convolutional and fully connected layers, and fc8 is at the transition between fully connected and output (softmax) layers.
-To address the value range mismatch for fc6, we transformed the residual vectors by shifting the mean $\mathbf{r}$ value to align with the mean value of the reconstruction $\mathbf{x}'$:
+To address the value range mismatch for fc6, we transformed the residual vectors by shifting the mean $\mathbf{r}$ value to align with the mean value of the reconstruction $\mathbf{x}'${ To improve the visualization of fc6 residuals, we perform the following transformation on each residual vector $\mathbf{r}$}:

-where $\mathbbm{1}$ is a vector of ones, and $\bar{\mathbf{x}'}$ and $\bar{\mathbf{r}}$ are the mean values of $\mathbf{x}'$ and $\mathbf{r}$, respectively.
-This transformation successfully yields meaningful visualizations of residual fc6 vectors.
+where $\mathbbm{1}$ is a vector of ones, and $\bar{\mathbf{x}'}$ and $\bar{\mathbf{r}}$ are the means values{of the elements} of $ \mathbf{x}'$ and $\mathbf{r}$, respectively. {This aligns the mean of the residual's elements with the mean of the selected item's elements.} This transformation successfully yields meaningful visualizations of residual fc6 vectors.
 However, it is not a complete solution for fc8 residuals, and further improving fc8 visualizations is an ongoing area of investigation.